vladimirice/ucom.backend/documentation/TECHNICAL_DEBT.md

 * event_id is not filled for all `users_activity` so it is not convenient to use event_id for all cases.
 * `users_activity` table - a mix of type, group, event_id, entity_id_for, entity_name etc fields.
 It will be better to use the JSON field and a couple of aggregations
-* MongoDb sync worker (`blockchain_tr_traces` table).
-It operates the mongo ObjectId so this is impossible to use different services

 * Fetch the first N comments for every post in the feed.
 In one request.